garden-io/garden/docs/reference/project-config.md

 [environments](#environments) > [aec](#environmentsaec) > [triggers](#environmentsaectriggers) > schedule

+Specify a cron-like schedule for the automatic environment cleanup.
+Use this to specify a fixed cadence and time of day for the cleanup.

+Please refer to the [Automatic Environment Cleanup guide](https://docs.garden.io/cedar-0.14/guides/automatic-environment-cleanup) for details.

 | Type     | Required |
 | -------- | -------- |
 | `object` | No       |